 Understanding why you have a maxed-out credit card is key to using a credit card responsibly.
 Carrying a very large balance is a sign to check in with your current budget, expenses, credit cards, and financial accounts to ensure that the financial tools you lean on to manage your money are still a good match for your financial reality.

 Consider these tips for managing a maxed-out credit card:

 Why maxing out matters

 The amount of your credit card balances relative to your available credit (known as credit utilization ratio) helps creditors determine the risk they assume.
-For this reason, a maxed-out credit card may cause the issuers of your other credit cards to lower your credit line — even if you haven’t maxed out those other credit cards.
+For this reason, if you’ve hit (or surpassed) a credit card limit, it may cause the issuers of your other credit cards to lower your credit line — even if you haven’t maxed out those other credit cards.

 By maxing out your credit card, you could: